-Measuring tools in sewing are so important for the perfect fit and shape of any garment or home furnishing.
-Even if you are an absolute beginner sewer, you will need to measure seam allowances, hems and markings.
+Measuring tools in sewing are essential for the perfect fit and shape of any garment or home furnishing.
+Even if you are a beginner sewer, you will need to measure seam allowances, hems, and markings.
 Some sewing patterns even just give you measurements for rectangular pieces.

 Rather than giving you a long list of measuring tools in sewing that you need to buy, I have broken this tutorial into beginner and intermediate tools.
 This should make it easier to make a shopping list and set up your sewing kit.

 Made to measure or tailor-made are two well-known expressions of accuracy and perfection.
 The superior quality of a tailor-made outfit comes down to the accuracy of your measurements.

 So what are these measuring tools in sewing and how do they help?

 - Measuring Tools in Sewing

 - Measuring Tools for Conversions for Sewing

 - Measuring Tools in Sewing - In Conclusion